Samantha Armytage

 Samantha Armytage (born 4 September 1976) is an Australian journalist and television presenter.

-Armytage co-hosted the Seven Network's breakfast television program Sunrise from 2013 to 2021 alongside David Koch.
+She co-hosted the Seven Network's breakfast television program Sunrise from 2013 to 2021 alongside David Koch.
 She also previously co-hosted Weekend Sunrise and presented Seven's 4.30 News.

 Early life

 Armytage was born to Mac and Elizabeth Armytage and has a younger brother, Charlie.
 She grew up on Bolaro Station, a sheep property near Adaminaby in New South Wales, where her father was the station manager.
 She attended boarding school at Kincoppal-Rose Bay in Sydney starting from Year Nine and then studied at Charles Sturt University.

-Armytage is a direct descendant of George Armytage, a pioneer British settler in Australia who was involved in an attack on local Aboriginal people.
+Armytage is a direct descendant of British settler George Armytage.

 Career

 Armytage began her media career at WIN Television in Canberra in 1999, as a news reporter and presenter in Canberra.
 Following this she joined Sky News Australia in 2002 where she was chief political reporter.